 This is it, I guess.
-This is farewell, goodbye, adieu.
+Farewell, goodbye, adieu.
 I’m ready to let you go now.

-I wept like a baby when I saw the image of you in my head fall behind the veil at the Department of Mysteries in Order of the Phoenix.
+I saw you fall behind the veil at the Department of Mysteries in Order of the Phoenix.
 I swear.
-Little tears squeaked out from the corners of my eyes as I saw you fall.
+Minor tears squeaked out from the corners of my eyes as I saw you fall.
 You were so close and yet so far away.
 I wanted to leap into the pages and rescue you myself.
 I couldn’t believe Jo would do that to me (okay, everyone who read that passage and were outraged at your death).
-It was exciting and earth-shattering to see you fight so valiantly against Bellatrix, but to fade away like that hurt me like a dagger in the back.
+It was exciting and earth-shattering to see you fight so valiantly against Bellatrix but to fade away like that hurt me like a dagger in the back.

-I will admit that when I heard that Gary Oldman was playing you in the Prisoner of Azkaban film, I was wary.
-But I saw the film, with my neck cramped because I was sitting so close to the screen (no fault of my own), and the image I had of you from reading the books was quickly replaced by the amazing Mr. Oldman.
+I will admit that I was wary when I heard that Gary Oldman was playing you in the Prisoner of Azkaban film.
+But I saw the film, with my neck cramped because I was sitting so close to the screen (no fault of my own), and the fantastic Mr. Oldman quickly replaced the image I had of you from reading the books.
 Up until that point, I always saw him as Jean-Baptiste Emmanuel Zorg from the Fifth Element.

-Since you have passed beyond the veil, and that generally means that you will not be coming back, you will forever live on in the fanart, fanfiction, and bittersweet memories I have collected and stash away for a rainy day, as I traverse through this crazy/beautiful life that I will lead.
+Since you have passed beyond the veil, which generally means that you will not be returning, you will forever live on in the fanart, fanfiction, and bittersweet memories I stashed for a rainy day.
+So I traverse through this crazy/beautiful life that I will lead.
 You will always be in the back of my mind, and I’ll think of you from time to time.
 I wish I had a wizarding picture on my wall – maybe your Azkaban wanted poster – to remind me never to forget you.